April 24, 2020

 MACAO (1952)

 You are not alone if you think this might be a follow-up to His Kind of Woman, released the previous year, or perhaps its backstory from, The Las Vegas Story released the same year.
-To absolve any additional confusion, Robert Mitchum steps into Victor Mature's shoes for the male lead.
-The film opens with a voice-over introduction about a Macao version of Las Vegas.
+Robert Mitchum steps into Victor Mature's shoes for the male lead to absolve any additional confusion.
+The film opens with a voice-over introduction about Macao being its own Las Vegas.
 Coincidence?
 Of the three RKO Radio Pictures, “Woman” was superior to this box office failure.
-Each star Jane Russell, seemingly using a slightly altered script and wardrobe of a nightclub singer looking for a gig while snarling a few lame comebacks to any advancing male.
-This eighty-one-minute film plays out slower than a one-person rickshaw.
+Jane Russell seemingly uses a slightly altered script and wardrobe of a nightclub singer looking for a gig while snarling a few lame comebacks to any advancing male.
+Despite its star power, this eighty-one-minute film plays out slower than a one-person rickshaw.
 That responsibility falls heavily on director, Josef von Sternberg, who had few fans among the cast.
 The screenplay by Bernard Schoenfeld and Stanley Rubin did not make this a memorable experience, either.
 Everyone’s low-key performance is sleep-inducing and it takes nearly sixty minutes to get enough energy to overcome narcolepsy.
 Producer, Alex Gottlieb, hired the uncredited Nicholas Ray to step in and revitalize the climactic fight scene between Robert Mitchum and Brad Dexter.
-The result is not really noteworthy, so I can only imagine how it was originally handled by Sternberg.
+The result is not noteworthy, so I can only imagine how Sternberg originally planned it.

-Memorable is the chemistry of Mitchum opposite Russell, being his kind of woman.
-He always earns his salary but glides through this film just to make sure his house payment is on time.
+Memorable is Mitchum's chemistry opposite Russell, his kind of woman.
+He always earns his salary but glides through this film to ensure his house payment is on time.
 His trademark walking, as if his knees bend fore and aft, skims across floors with a manikin's upper body.
 He plays a laid-back drifter avoiding authorities in America.
 Russell is the only detail that he and Dexter have in common.

-Painted into a white strapless performance gown—seemingly worn in her previously mentioned movies—Russell could never be called diminutive at 5’ 7” plus heels.
+Painted into a familiar white strapless performance gown, Russell could never be called diminutive at 5’ 7” plus heels.
 Once again, a fabulous necklace fills the vacant trapezoid below her neck.
-Russell was blessed with a fine alto voice despite a limited vocal and acting range.
+Despite a limited vocal and acting range, Russell was blessed with a fine alto voice.
 Though she appears to be belting out some notes, there is not an equal amount of sound coming out.
+The curse of early lip-syncing.
 Also limited is her vocal dynamic, never rising past mezzo-forte for these easy-going numbers.
 True enough, she was popular just standing still.
 Russell’s role is not precisely defined, yet she is good enough to pickpocket Mitchum’s wallet in the early going without him immediately noticing.
-The script subjects both to clichéd misunderstandings, making for a choppy ride while in port.
+The script subjects both to clichéd misunderstandings, making waves even in port.

 Note: The three leads all have a turn at potentially funny quips.
 Rarely do they work all that well.
 However, there are a couple of noteworthy instances best suited for Mitchum.
 He asks Bendix what the “C” in his middle name stands for.
 He quietly replies, “Cicero.
 But keep it under your hat.”
 Understanding the obvious, Mitchum says matter-of-factly upon leaving the room, “What else would I do with it?”
 Mitchum is given another zinger after he delivers Dexter to the authorities in international waters.
 Drenched from going overboard, Mitchum climbs aboard where Russell awaits.
 They start to embrace but she cautions him, “You’re all wet!” to which he replies, “You better start getting used to me fresh out of the shower.”
 Their future is anchored with a kiss.